This subject is part of the Faculty of Faculty of Humanities and Social Sciences

 Revision Revision

-You will be assessed regularly using past papers, including homework assessments and at the end of each topic studied.
+You will be assessed: Regularly using past Edexcel GCSE (9-1) papers and formal examinations at the end of each topic studied.

 History full Scheme of Work - Year 11